mollyim/flatline-platform/docs/architecture.md

 In the Flatline prototype, [LocalStack](https://github.com/localstack/localstack) is used to emulate various [AWS](https://docs.aws.amazon.com/) resources that components and clients originally depended on.

-The required AWS resources are created during the initialization of LocalStack [via CloudFormation](../charts/flatline/files/localstack/whisper-service-aws-cloudformation.yaml).
-After the creation of those resources, the necessary S3 objects will be [uploaded](../charts/flatline/files/localstack/whisper-service-init.sh) using the `awslocal` tool.
+The required AWS resources are created during the initialization of LocalStack [via CloudFormation](../charts/flatline/files/localstack/flatline-resources.yaml).
+After the creation of those resources, the necessary S3 objects will be [uploaded](../charts/flatline/files/localstack/init.sh) using the `awslocal` tool.

-##### Whisper Database
+##### Whisper Tables

-This element is a DynamoDB database which stores most information related to [Whisper](#whisper-service), including accounts, profiles, messages and various public keys.
-The key schema, attribute definitions and indexes from each table in this database are inferred from the relevant storage class in the Whisper source code and configured [via CloudFormation](../charts/flatline/files/localstack/whisper-service-aws-cloudformation.yaml).
+This element represents a collection of DynamoDB tables which store most information related to [Whisper](#whisper-service), including accounts, profiles, messages and various public keys.
+The key schema, attribute definitions and indexes necessary for each table were inferred from the relevant storage class in the Whisper source code and are configured [via CloudFormation](../charts/flatline/files/localstack/flatline-resources.yaml).

+##### Rooms Table

+This element is a DynamoDB table which stores the information necessary for the [calling service frontend](#calling-service-frontend) to manage group calls.
+This includes identifiers for both the room and the specific call in the room, information about the backend hosting the call and an encoded identifier for the creator of the call.
+The key schema, attribute definitions and indexes necessary for this table were obtained from the sample bootstrap script and are configured [via CloudFormation](../charts/flatline/files/localstack/flatline-resources.yaml).

 ##### Whisper Dynamic Configuration

-This element is an S3 bucket which stores a single YAML configuration file.
+This element is an S3 bucket which stores a [single YAML configuration file](../charts/flatline/files/localstack/whisper-service-dynamic-config-dev.yaml).
 This configuration file is periodically retrieved by [Whisper](#whisper-service) to update some configuration attributes in runtime.
 These attributes relate to captchas, limits, client deprecation and experiments, among others.

 ##### Whisper Pre-Key Store